privacy-tech-lab/gpc-optmeowt/README_ARCHITECTURE.md

 # Architecture Overview

 **NOTE: This file is unfinished!
-It is missing large pieces of infomration regarding OptMeowt**
+It is missing large pieces of information regarding OptMeowt**

 ```
 src